 - Was your field sobriety test administered properly?

 - If you refused a blood test, when did you exercise your right to refuse?

-In cases where the driver refuses to submit to a blood test, it is especially important to have experienced counsel because a refusal is a separate proceeding from any criminal case and can result in a one year license suspension.
-Any driver who refused blood testing during a DUI/DAI/DWI car stop needs an attorney familiar with the license suspension proceedings.
+In cases where the driver refuses to submit to a blood test, it is especially important to have an experienced lawyer because a refusal is a separate proceeding and can result in a one-year license suspension.

-If you have been charged with DUI, DAI or DWI for the first time and have no prior criminal record, you may qualify for a first-time offender Accelerated Rehabilitation Disposition (ARD) program.
-In Pennsylvania, your eligibility for ARD or pre-trial probation is determined immediately upon your arrest or at your initial court appearance.
+If you have been charged with DUI, DAI or DWI for the first time and have no prior criminal record, you may qualify for a first-time offender Accelerated Rehabilitative Disposition (ARD) program.
+In Pennsylvania, your eligibility for ARD or pretrial probation is determined immediately upon your arrest or at your initial court appearance.

-It is important to understand that you have no right to ARD, it is a privilege and, at times, convincing a prosecutor to permit entry into the program requires skillful and aggressive negotiation.
+It is important to understand that you have no right to ARD.
+It is a privilege.
+At times, convincing a prosecutor to permit entry into the program requires skillful and aggressive negotiation.
 Having a DUI lawyer to advocate for your rights at that first appearance is crucial.

 DUIs, DAIs and DWIs are no joke.
 We will aggressively defend you from consequences that could impact you for years to come.
 Call 215-665-0766, or contact us online to begin your defense today.
 We work throughout Philadelphia, King of Prussia and Cherry Hill and the surrounding areas.